kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/test-output/sample2.txt`

-The `<projectDir>/test-output` directory will be silently created if it is not there.
+The `<projectDir>/test-output` directory will be silently created if it is not yet there.

+#### Project directory is resolved via classpath

 The `com.kazurayam.unittest.TestHelper` class resolves the project directory via classpath.
 Here I said "the class resolves a path via classpath"?
 What do I mean here?

 If you use Gradle to build the project, then most probably you have the class file under the `build/classes/java/test/` directory with sub-path `my/SampleTest.class`.
 This case, the parent of the `build` directory is presumed to be the project directory.